Community Acupuncture Links

 - To learn more about community acupuncture and locate community clinics around the country visit the clinic listings page of People’s Organization of Community Acupuncture (POCA).

 - To find out more about how community acupuncture works and to learn about the community acupuncture movement, watch Community Acupuncture: the Calmest Revolution Ever Staged, a documentary film by award-winning filmmaker Brian Lindstrom.
 Also check out this video about community acupuncture produced in Maryland.

 - How Community Clinics Can Transform Acupuncture – an article by Pam in the Winter 2008 issue of California Journal of Oriental Medicine includes many testimonials from clients and practitioners.

 - This is a health show on KPFA radio about community acupuncture from the Fall of 2016.

 - A directory of Bay Area Community Acupuncture Clinics.

 - To learn more about our treatment approach and have many of your acupuncture-related questions answered check out Why Did You Put That Needle There by Andy Wegman of Manchester Acupuncture Studio.
 This practical no-nonsense little book is also available in printed form at Sarana, and the Spanish language version is here.

 Other Helpful Resources

-- Charlotte Maxwell Complementary Clinic in Oakland and San Francisco provides free acupuncture, Chinese herbs, Western herbs, homeopathy, massage, and therapeutic imagery to low-income women with cancer.
+- Charlotte Maxwell Clinic in Oakland and San Francisco provides free acupuncture, Chinese herbs, Western herbs, homeopathy, massage, and therapeutic imagery to low-income women with cancer.